 We believe that our existing facilities and equipment are well maintained and in good working condition.
-We continue to move our testing products to our next-generation sequencing platforms and our new laboratories in South San Francisco, California, and west Salt Lake City, Utah.
-We believe our current facilities will provide adequate testing capacity for the foreseeable future.
+We believe our current facilities and those planned in South San Francisco and San Diego, California and west Salt Lake City, Utah will provide adequate capacity for the foreseeable future.
 For more information on our leased properties, see "Note 13-Leases in the Notes to Consolidated Financial Statements."